 church, has led to charges of heresy and persecution because of faith.
 The ecumenical movement in the second half of that century led many churches to the mutual recognition of each other’s celebration of word and sacrament, of being a church, and of

-the offices.
-Since the second Vatican council also the Roman-Catholic Church recognizes each Christian faith community to be an expression of the body of Christ, celebrating community in the service of word and sacrament.
+the offices in the transfer of faith.
+Since the second Vatican council also the Roman-Catholic Church recognizes each organized Christian faith community to be an expression of the body of Christ, celebrating community in the service of word and sacrament.

 3.8.
 Entrepreneurs, enterprises,

-society’ is understood as the ‘third sector’ of society, including the family and the private sphere, but distinct from government and business, but the present treatise considers enterprises to be important components of any civil society.
+understood as the ‘third sector’ of society, including the family and the private sphere, but distinct from government and business.
+In contrast, the present treatise considers enterprises to be important components of any civil society.
+Producers,

-Producers, consumers, traders, and entrepreneurs act as economical subjects, both individually and in groups.
+consumers, traders, and entrepreneurs act as economical subjects, both individually and in groups.
 Households are nowadays mainly considered as consumption units, but as a labour group a household functioned till the end of

-the nineteenth century
+the nineteenth century as an economic

 Nevertheless, already long before the Renaissance economic enterprises existed, directed to taking risks and making profits or losses.
 Production in enterprises in which capital and labour are separated, is more modern.
 An enterprise is an association, directed